Steven-Klavins/CV/README.md

 ## Hobbies

-In my leisure time, I am a devoted musician and have performed in a number of London venues.
-I enjoy working with all kinds of tech including but not limited to; 3D printing, modeling, microcontrollers, pro audio, and a large list of languages and frameworks.
-I am a creative thinker and take a practical hands-on approach to my work, I'm also a keen artist and explore many mediums.
-I enjoy photography, most work situated within the Adobe suite and music production.
-Furthermore, I'm learning to speak German as I'm a keen traveler.
+In my leisure time:

+* I am a devoted musician and love music production, I have performed in a number of London venues.

+* I enjoy working with all kinds of tech including but not limited to; 3D printing, modeling, microcontrollers, pro audio, and a large list of languages and frameworks.

+* I'm also a keen artist and explore many mediums, I am a creative thinker and like taking a practical hands-on approach to my work.

+* I also enjoy photography and most work situated within the Adobe suite.

+* Furthermore, I'm learning to speak German as I'm a keen traveler.